 Document all changes

-Retain a profit with accurate project management.
-Project managers always should follow set protocol for change orders, because delayed approval costs time and money.
+Help retain a profit with accurate project management.
+Project managers always should follow a set protocol for change orders because delayed approval costs time and money.

 Ensure clear communication and accurately track change orders by documenting extra work, estimated cost, and any related scheduling changes.
 Stay proactive, even when dealing with change orders, to keep the project going and cash flowing.

 Changes can be logged and managed within the ServiceTitan project management software and will filter through to the relevant features that the change affects, such as billing and scheduling.